The Migration Museum will be offering its regular Immigration Overview programs throughout the year. Please check the Programs page.

 Learning Area: History ACHASSK136

-In this 2 hour learning program for NAIDOC Week, students visit both the Migration Museum galleries and the Art Gallery of South Australia collections.
-The learning outcomes will focus on developing reconciliation skills, and the highlighting of South Australia’s 40,000 year plus history.
+In this 2 hour program for NAIDOC Week, students visit both the Migration Museum galleries and the Art Gallery of South Australia collections.
+The learning outcomes focus on developing reconciliation skills highlighting South Australia’s 55,000 year plus history.

 Part 1.
 In this 1 hour learning program students are taken through the Migration Museum galleries separately by two different presenters and told the history of South Australia from two different perspectives- the Aboriginal perspective and the Colonisers perspectives using the same displays.